Last updated on September 21st, 2023 at 12:38 pm

 After the queen has laid her eggs her care for them is complete, and she moves on to lay more.

 Worker bees have glands inside their head that can produce two different types of food.
-In both cases, this is a creamy white substance with high sugar content.
+In both cases, it’s a creamy white substance with high sugar content.

-The two forms of food are called ‘Worker Jelly’ and ‘Royal Jelly’ with the latter being considerably thicker and rich in sugars.
+The two foods are called ‘Worker Jelly’ and ‘Royal Jelly’ with the latter being thicker and richer in sugars.

-Now, remember the diploid and the haploid eggs that I talked about earlier.
-That will dictate the sex of the larvae that will appear and it’s the diet going forward.
+Now, remember the diploid and the haploid eggs that we talked about earlier.
+That dictates the sex of the larvae that will appear and it’s the diet going forward.

-A queen larvae will eat 15 to 20 times the amount of jelly compared to normal larvae.
+Larve of a queen bee will eat 15 to 20 times the amount of jelly compared to normal larvae.

-The larvae will be checked every fifteen minutes like clockwork to see if they need feeding.
-Even in cases where the larvae do not need immediate sustenance, the worker bees will deposit jelly close to the mouth of the larvae for when it is required.
+Even if the larvae aren’t hungry right away, the worker bees will deposit jelly close to the mouth of the larvae for when it’s required.

 Once five days have passed and the larvae are well fed and nourished the next step of the process begins.
 The larvae are capped inside the honeycomb using wax produced by the worker bees.